The Mellby model

 LONG-TERM OWNERSHIP WITHOUT REGARD TO EXIT

 Another basic part is that Mellby Gård does not acquire companies in order to sell them at a particular time.
-All companies face challenges, encounter more difficult times, periods of realignment and market downturns.
-Quite simply, things do not always work out as planned but, as an owner, Mellby Gård is less stressed because we apply a long-term horizon.
-Although we continuously challenge our companies, we also support them when they need to make essential changes and possible investments in order to defend their leading positions or continue to develop long-term.
+All companies face challenges, encounter more difficult times, experience periods of transition and market downturns – put simply, things do not always work out as we envisaged.
+However, as an owner, Mellby Gård is not particularly stressed, since we always apply a long-term horizon.
+We continuously challenge our companies and support them when they need to make essential changes or investments to defend their leading positions or continue to develop.

 ACTIVE CORPORATE GOVERNANCE FOCUSED ON RESOLVING THE COMPANIES’ PROBLEMS

-We are active owners.
-We maintain close contacts with our companies, primarily through their MDs, but also through our active involvement in board work.
-Mellby Gård always strives to hold the Chairmanship on the boards of its portfolio companies.
-As owners, we delve into the details to understand the companies’ markets and operations.
+We are an active owner.
+We maintain close contacts with our companies, primarily through their MDs and active board work.
+Mellby Gård always strives to hold the Chairmanship on the boards of our portfolio companies.
+We delve into the details to understand the companies’ markets and operations.
 It is often in the details that the foundations for distinctive strategic decisions are to be found.
-Encountering problems is usually not a problem, but it’s a big problem if you don’t understand that you have problems.
+Encountering challenges is often not a problem, but it’s a big problem if you don’t understand that you face challenges.
 In our corporate governance, we focus on the areas in our portfolio companies that are not working or where there are untapped opportunities.
 This generates a dynamic in our relationship with management, continuously helping improve the operations.

 FROM PROMISING TO LEADING

 Our objective is to take our companies from promising to leading.
 This describes the direction in which the companies are to develop, while confirming the value of all of the portfolio companies in the group.
 Whether a company is small or large, promising or leading, each has equal value and validation.
-It can take many years to reach a leading position, but the company should be promising during the journey, so that together we can see the objective.
+It can take many years to reach a leading position, but the company should show promise on the way there, so that we can see the objective together.
 For us, there is a big difference between “promising” and “hopeful” – we avoid hopeful companies.
 The company shall have proven its business model and reached a certain size in terms of sales.
 To be promising, we must be able to see that it can become leading.
 Promising means there should be something unique about the business model.
 This may be in the product, the logistics, the organization or something else.
-Leading means the company should be in first or second position in its vertical.
+Leading means the company should be first or second in its vertical.
 That allows it to affect the prerequisites of the vertical regarding, for example, price, technical development and innovation.